crispzips/arcgisstorymaps/README.md

 ### Basemap and Zoom
 ArcGIS Online only allows preset quantum zooming, so you must use the "+/-" zoom buttons and operate within the coarse adjustments they permit.

-ArcGIS Online provides 12 basemap options.
+ArcGIS Online provides 12 preloaded basemap options.
 The default is called "Topographic", but there are options for satellite imagery, monochromatic maps, streetmaps from [OpenStreetMap](https://www.openstreetmap.org/#map=5/51.500/-0.100), and others.
 Think tactically and tactfully about what you need to map to represent (and what you don't) in light of your project goals and aesthetic grammar.

 ### Layers
 The layers are the most important component of this preparatory process.
-"Layers" in ArcGIS can either mean map tile sets, or smatterings of geographic data (what ArcGIS calls "features): both the quantitative data of latitudes and longitudes and the qualitative descriptions of what those points represent.
+"Layers" in ArcGIS can either mean map tile sets, or smatterings of geographic data (what ArcGIS calls "features"): both the quantitative data of latitudes and longitudes and the qualitative descriptions of what those points represent.

-(Refer to the [supplements](#Supplements) section to learn how to add new tile layers (in the form of a beautiful watercolor map))
+(Refer to the [supplement](#supplement) section to learn how to add new tile layers (in the form of a beautiful watercolor map, for example))

 There are several ways to "lay" geographic data onto the map you've set up: click the "Add" tab from the top toolbar.